TomasKarnik/Knihazavad/README.md

 ## Contributing
 Contributions to the project are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
-- HTML, CSS, and JavaScript for the frontend.
-- PHP for server-side scripting.
-- MySQL database for storing ticket information.